Glossary

 Unlike web scraping, which targets specific information for extraction, web crawling is about mapping the web and understanding the structure and content of websites on a broad scale.

-Web Scraping Methodologies
+How Does Web Scraping Work?

 Web scraping uses a variety of techniques and tools, each suited for a unique scenario.
 But how exactly do these methodologies work, and when should one be used over another?